renalprog¶

 - Generate synthetic patient trajectories between cancer stages

-- Interpolation in latent space with biological constraints
+- Interpolation in latent space and decoding to gene expression space

 📊 Stage Classification¶